| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1. there were four claimants to the throne in a brief period causing civil war (A.D.
 69)

-2. even the conclusion of the Jewish War was halted for a period as Vespasian's return to Rome to become Emperor and Titus finished Israel's destruction
+2. even the conclusion of the Jewish War was halted for a period (A.D.
+68-69) as Vespasian's returned to Rome to become Emperor and Titus, his son, finished Israel's destruction

 1. The plagues on Egypt were sent to expose the false gods of Egypt and cause the Egyptians to trust the God of Israel.